simon-r-watson/SophosCentral/docs/Invoke-SophosCentralEndpointUpdate.md

 ```

 ## DESCRIPTION
-Trigger a update on an Endpoint in Sophos Central
+Trigger an update on an Endpoint in Sophos Central

 ## EXAMPLES